Quantum Spin Glass in the Two-Dimensional Disordered Heisenberg Model via Foundation Neural-Network Quantum States: Discussion

-\emph{Conclusions.} We explored the phase diagram of the two-dimensional Heisenberg model with binary disorder on the nearest-neighbor couplings, presenting compelling evidence for a quantum spin glass phase in the thermodynamic limit.
+We explored the phase diagram of the two-dimensional Heisenberg model with binary disorder in the nearest-neighbor couplings, presenting compelling evidence for a quantum spin glass phase in the thermodynamic limit.
 Methodologically, we employed a novel variational framework based on FNQS~\cite{rende2025foundation}, which proves particularly effective for disordered quantum systems.
 Unlike conventional approaches, FNQS mitigate the high computational cost associated with averaging over many disorder realizations.
-We validated the numerical result by performing a semiclassical expansion around the classical minimum energy configuration.
-Among future directions to be explored, there is the numerical characterization of the excitations on top of the QSG state.
-In particular, if one observes a non-Fermi liquid behavior, from the semiclassical analysis this would correspond to the relevance of the interaction among the Bogoljubov waves.
-The same aspect could also be investigated analytically, although an analysis of interacting, disordered bosons is notoriously difficult, and few techniques exist for the scope (see for example Ref.~\cite{giamarchi1988anderson}).
-This is clearly beyond the scope of this paper and is left for future work.
+We supported the numerical result by performing a semiclassical expansion around the classical minimum energy configuration.